nehalist/gitsta/README.md

 gitsta
 ======
 Responsive, minimalistic, clean and content-oriented theme, inspired by GitHub.
 Mainly designed for programmers, but suitable for any bloggers.
+With shortcodes for bootstrap and lots of icons (font awesome, octicons and glyphicons)!

 ![screenshot](screenshot.png)